marinerhemant/MIDAS/README.md

 For individual help type "make helpnf" or "make helpff" in the terminal.
 To compile individually, need to go to the sub-folder and "make" individually.
 Would need NLOPT and TIFF packages.
+For experimental CUDA codes: go to FF_HEDM folder and "make cuda".
+This doesn't require any external library.